aquaproj/aquaproj.github.io/docs/reference/config.md

 * `registry`: (string, optional) registry name
   * default value is `standard`
 * `version`: (string, optional) package version
 * `import`: (string, optional) glob pattern of package files.
 This is relative path from the configuration file.
 This is parsed with [filepath.Glob](https://pkg.go.dev/path/filepath#Glob).
-Please see [Split the list of packages](../tutorial-extras/split-config) too
+Please see [Split the list of packages](/docs/tutorial-extras/split-config) too.

 The following two configuration is equivalent.